 The most famous Norse mythological weapon after Mjolnir, Gungnir is the spear of All-Father Odin, one of the most important Asgardian gods and the father of Thor.

 Forged and originally owned by dwarves, the spear was swindled from them by Loki and given to Odin.
-The Poetic Edda and Prose Edda then contained little else information about Gungnir other than runes being carved onto the tip, that Odin would attack the monster wolf Fenrir with it during Ragnarok, and that the spear is so well-balanced, it will always hit a target no matter the skill of the user.
+The Poetic Edda and Prose Edda then contained little other information about Gungnir.
+All that’s said is that runes are carved onto the tip, that Odin would attack the monster wolf Fenrir with it during Ragnarok, and that the magical spear is so well-balanced, it will always hit a target no matter the skill of the user.

-Jump forth to pre-modern times, Richard Wagner made several mentions of Gungnir in his famous operatic cycle, The Ring of the Nibelung.
-Other than breaking the sword of Siegmund with it, it was also described as made from the wood of the world tree Yggdrasil and full of runes that empowered Odin.
+Moving forward to pre-modern times, Richard Wagner made several mentions of Gungnir in his famous operatic cycle, The Ring of the Nibelung.
+Odin used it to break the sword of Siegmund.
+Gungnir itself was also described as made from the wood of the world tree Yggdrasil and full of runes that empowered Odin.

-Interestingly, Gungnir itself was subsequently snapped by Siegfried i.e. Siegmund’s son in Wagner’s masterpiece.
-The act, metaphorically, symbolizes the end of Odin’s might/influence in that telling.
+Of note, within Wagner’s masterpiece, Gungnir was subsequently snapped by Siegfried i.e. Siegmund’s son.
+Metaphorically, this irony is said to symbolize the end of Odin’s might/influence in our world.

 8. Spear of Longinus

-More of a religious icon rather than a weapon, the Spear of Longinus is in Christian traditions, the lance that pierced the side of Christ during his crucifixion.
+More of a religious icon than a weapon, the Spear of Longinus is in Christian traditions, the lance that pierced the body of Christ during his crucifixion.

 Mentioned very briefly in the Gospel of John, the actual act was not to further torment Christ but to verify that he was dead.
-Interestingly, the book also never identified the soldier guilty of the act; the name was only mentioned in apocryphal Gospel of Nicodemus.
-For Christian theologians, more important is the phrase, there came out blood and water (John 19:34).
+Interestingly, John never identified the soldier guilty of the act too; the name was only mentioned in the apocryphal Gospel of Nicodemus.
+For Christian theologians, more important is instead the phrase, there came out blood and water (John 19:34).
 The phenomenon is interpreted as Christ being both God and man.